 While they are not substantively different, they are positionally different.
 Jesus temporally relinquished His authority to become the sacrifice.
 But not so with the Holy Spirit.
 He has remained in glory.
 He is not the sacrifice.
 He cannot similarly forgive such evil.
 He must require atonement.

-Regularly we pray as we have been taught by our Lord:
+Regularly we pray as we have been taught by our Lord.
+When it was originally taught it was followed by a stern warning:

 Now, with that request were all those who were scourging, mocking, and killing Jesus ushered down the Ordo Salutis from regeneration, through justification, to adoption?
-No, they were simply forgiven for that particular action.
+No, they were simply forgiven for those particular actions, just as he had done in our previously example of blasphemy directed against Jesus.

 But what does that mean?
 What takes place?
 Let’s read it again.